WavyCraftNetwork/Envoys/README.md

 # Envoys
+### Warning ⚠
+Someone by the name of name of BajanVlogs literary copied my code so be careful!
+If he added something malicious it's not my responsibility for the damage of your device.
+This is the original Envoys plugin designed for WavyCraftNetwork.
 ### Description
-A not so simple Envoys plugin for Pocketmine-MP mostly designed for WavyCraftNetwork, You may use this project though I don't know if I'll keep this public for to long.
+A not so simple Envoys plugin for Pocketmine-MP mostly designed for WavyCraftNetwork, You may use this project.

 ### Features
 - [x] Automatic Envoy spawning/despawning